zchyde/brooklinebooksmith.com/_posts/2016-05-17-before-you-head-out.md

 [The Bicycling Coloring Book – Journey to the Edge of the World by Shan Jiang&nbsp;](http://www.brooklinebooksmith-shop.com/book/9781780677491)

-This detailed coloring book will certainly take you places. &nbsp;It's not your average de-stressing mechanism.
+This detailed coloring book will certainly take you places.
+While most coloring books are geared toward calming meditation, this book asks its audience to journey into a wild, psychedelic new reality.&nbsp;

-This book will offer you a chance to explore a whole different world.&nbsp;
+Whether you're riding your bike this Summer or admiring the composition of spokes and wheels on your tea towel we have everything you'll need for your journey.&nbsp;

-As the weather warms up get outside, ride a bike, and come visit your favorite local bookstore.
+As the weather warms up get outside, ride a bike (or wear a bike) and come visit your favorite local bookstore.

 ---